clobrano/CLInt/README.md

 This work is strongly inspired by [Docopt](http://docopt.org/) Command-line interface description language.

-I am a long time user of Docopt for Python and there is a version for Bash as well, but I do not like depending on external libraries at runtime for bash scripts.
+I am a long time user of Docopt for Python and there is a version for Bash as well, but I do not like depending on external libraries at runtime when talking about bash scripts.
-**Optgen**, instead, works at write time, autogenerating the code you need to manage the input arguments inside the script itself.
+**Optgen**, instead, works at write time, autogenerating the code that can be pasted inside the script itself.

-NOTE: if *xclip* is installed in your system, Optgen's output is automatically copied in your system clipbord for faster pasting in your script.
+NOTE: if *xclip* is installed in your system, optgen's output is saved in the system clipbord as well.

 # How it works

 If your bash script contains a standard *usage* description but with double comment sign (##) at the beginning of each line you are done.
-Optgen reads it and generates the *getopt* code out your script's options
+Optgen will read it and generate the *getopt* code out your script's options.

 # How to use it